Violin and viola 2C

 This course develops your playing technique, reading of music notation, basic music theory and tuning your

 instrument.
-You will be working at Grade 2 standard.
+You will be working towards Grade 2 standard.
+This course continues with Violin and Viola 3A.

 What will we cover?